Methods

 Unfortunately, a total consumption value is not provided by this tool due to updated masking protocol.
 Although reverse calculation of individual masked use types has always been impossible due to masking protocols, the total option has been removed in an abundance of caution.

-The energy consumption by building size map and data tables includes two usetypes: mutli-family and nonres.
+The energy consumption by building size map and data tables includes two usetypes: mutli-family and nonresidential (nonres).
 Multi-family refers to the residential use type described above.
 Nonres is the combined total of commercial, institutional, and other parcel use types.

 US Census/American Community Survey Data

 Researchers use data from the US Census and the American Community Survey to investigate patterns in the relationships between energy consumption and demographic characteristics and income levels.
-Socio-economic information is taken from the American Community Survey 5-Year Estimates 2013-2017 for both census tracts and block groups.
-Researchers collected relevant tables using Social Explorer Professional Edition, a robust web interface to Census materials made available through UCLA professional subscription.
+Socio-economic information is taken from the 2018-2022 ACS 5-Year Estimates.

 Most ACS-derived information on the Energy Atlas (population, income) is aggregated from block group level statistics to the administrative boundaries found on the site.
-The exception is population totals for cities, which was collected from 2017 California Department of Finance estimates*.
 For zip codes and counties, population levels are calculated from the block group values; however, block group boundaries do not align perfectly with the zip code, or city boundaries presented in the front-end website.
 In order to provide the best estimates for population totals for each of these reference geographies, we used a two-step process.
 First, block groups whose boundaries are completely contained within each geography are assigned to the zip code and county that they are within.
 For those block groups on the boundaries of multiple counties or zip codes, we divide the population proportional to the area within each geography and assign totals based on these proportional distributions.
 A limitation of this process is the assumption of equal population distribution throughout a block group.
 Renter/Owner proportions are assigned based on the population aggregation methodology explained here.
 Median household incomes for each geography are derived from the median of all intersecting block groups’ reported median household income values within a geography.

 Administrative Boundaries

-The Energy Atlas reports energy consumption statistics and analyses aggregated to four primary reference geographies within the Bay Area – census tracts, zip codes, cities, and counties.
+The Energy Atlas reports energy consumption statistics and analyses aggregated to four primary reference geographies within the Bay Area – Counties, Census Tracts, Census Places, and ZIP Code Tabulation Areas.
 While much of the analysis conducted was developed at the parcel and block group levels, researchers aggregated the results to the larger reference geographies in order to provide consistent outputs that adhere to customer privacy protections.

-Census tracts and block group boundaries were downloaded from the Census TIGER/Line website.
-CalEnviroScreen 3.0 data was downloaded from the California Office of Environmental Health Hazard Assessment website.
+All geography boundaries were downloaded from the Census TIGER/Line website.
+CalEnviroScreen 4.0 data was downloaded from the California Office of Environmental Health Hazard Assessment website.

 Masked vs. Unavailable Data